valentincanonical/diy-microcloud/step-04-microk8s-cluster.md

 #### Deploy with Juju

 In order, we will:
-- create a new model, a clean space to isolate our work;
+1. Create a new model, a clean space to isolate our work.
-- deploy four microk8s nodes with a simple juju command;
+2. Deploy four microk8s nodes with a simple juju command.
-- sip a cocktail 🍹 while Juju does all the work for us (launch four LXD containers, install microk8s on each of them, and cluster them together).
+3. Sip a cocktail 🍹 while Juju does all the work for us (launch four LXD containers, install microk8s on each of them, and cluster them together).

 ```sh
 ubuntu@node1:~$ juju add-model kubernetes-is-easy